mdshearer/ai-dev-orchestrator/README.md

 - **Gemini 2.5 Pro deep research**: finds more insight, assembled via Claude Opus 4.1
 - **Now testing**: applying this to projects, will update as I learn

+Alright, thats the human done, the rest of this is the AI helping assemble everything together...

 **A structured framework for AI-driven software development.**